-All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the headteacher/principal.
-Where there are concerns allegations about the headteacher/principal this should be referred to the chair of governors/chair of the management committee/proprietor.
-In a situation where there is a conflict of interest in reporting the matter to the headteacher/principal this should be reported directly to the Local Authority Designated Officer (LADO).
-The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated (choolsnet.derbyshire.gov.uk/keeping-children-safe-ineducation/safeguarding-policies-guidance-and-protocols/allegations-against-professionals.aspx).
+All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Executive Headteacher/Head of School.
+Where there are concerns/allegations about the Executive Headteacher/Head of School this should be referred to the chair of governors.
+In a situation where there is a conflict of interest in reporting the matter to the Executive Headteacher/Head of School this should be reported directly to the Local Authority Designated Officer (LADO).
+The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.